 There is also another one called stationary baby walker without wheels.
 If you choose this one, your baby won’t be able to walk but instead will be able to stand up on their own and bounce, helping their development as well.

 What other things should I look out for on a baby walker?

 It's always best to invest in one with a wider base, as it will prevent your baby from entering dangerous areas, like the kitchen and the bathroom.
 Make sure that the baby walker can move on carpets easily.
 Besides this, always select a baby walker with adjustable height and a padded seat.
 To make it easier for storage, buy one foldable as well.
 Another feature of a baby walker is the mechanism that prevents your baby from falling down stairs.
 With this mechanism, you can lock the wheels into place.
 The price of a baby walker can range from about £30 to well over £100.

 Most parents have this doubt: Are baby walkers safe?
 And this is a controversial issue.
 Some people believe that they lead to an increased risk of accidents as your baby can reach things that previously were too high for them, such as hot drinks.
 Plus there’s more risk of falls.
 In fact, the sale of baby walkers is banned in Canada.
 But there are safety tips you can follow to minimise potential dangers.

-- Do not let your baby use a walker anywhere near the top of stairs.
+Do not let your baby use a walker anywhere near the top of the stairs.

 What are the best baby walkers to buy?